Colours!

 Held on 13, 27 Apr 2025

-Colours! is the second part of these children’s sessions, screening, under a conceptual chromatic arc, short animation and documentary films for all ages.
-This session shines a light on film-makers from a range of time periods, for instance Iranian director Abbas Kiarostami; more contemporary figures like French artist and film-maker Alain Biet; young animation directors such as German artist Franka Sachse, Lithuanian director Ignas Meilunas, and Swiss illustrator and animator Oona Lacroix.
+Colours! is the second instalment of the children’s film series Moon Projector, screening, under a conceptual chromatic arc, short animation and documentary films for all ages.
+This session shines a light on film-makers from a range of time periods, for example Iranian director Abbas Kiarostami; more contemporary figures like French artist and film-maker Alain Biet; young animation directors such as German artist Franka Sachse, Lithuanian director Ignas Meilunas; and Swiss illustrator and animator Oona Lacroix.
 Congregated here, they form an all-encompassing, colour-based experience from knowledge, plays with light, graphic stories, illustration and humour.

-Rangha (The Colours) is a short film Kiarostami made for the Intellectual Development of Children and Young Adults — known as Kanoon, and highly active in the 1960s and 1970s in Iran — which explores the theme of colour from an educational vision and its manifestation in the everyday of childhood.
+Rangha (The Colours)is a short film Kiarostami made for the Institute for the Intellectual Development of Children and Young Adults — known as Kanoon, and highly active in the 1960s and 1970s in Iran — which explores the theme of colour from an educational vision and its manifestation in the everyday of childhood.
 A knowledge-based aesthetic representation with echoes of daily life.
 Alain Biet’s Grands Canons (Perfect Copies) is a symphony of paper illustrations of daily objects which come to life with plays of colour.
-In Saka sy Vorona (Cat and Bird), Franka Sachse seems to make colours disappear, despite only using one: on a white background the silhouette of a black cat appears that seems to reveal a small white bird emerging from the darkness, an encounter that creates a play of possible forms and silhouettes.
-In Mr. Night Has a Day Off, Mister Night is in charge day becoming night, but one fine day he decides to visit the city in the morning, much to his dismay.
+In Saka sy Vorona (Cat and Bird), Franka Sachse seems to make colours disappear, despite only using one: on a white background the silhouette of a black cat appears and discovers a small white bird emerging from the darkness, an encounter that creates a play of possible forms and silhouettes.
+In Mr. Night Has a Day Off, Mister Night is in charge of day becoming night, but one fine day he decides to visit the city in the morning, much to his dismay.
 Drawing from a simple idea and a fun character, animator Ignas Meilunas reveals the secret of colours to us: light.
-Finally, in Coucouleurs Oona Lacroix recounts the lives of different birds that nest in trees sharing their same colour.
+Finally, in Coucouleurs, Oona Lacroix recounts the lives of different birds that nest in trees sharing their same colour.
 But what happens when a bird has more than one colour?

 Organised by